Ese Mrabure-Ajufo: Saskatchewan Roughriders

 On June 26, 2016, Mrabure-Ajufo signed with the Saskatchewan Roughriders.
 In two seasons, he played in 32 regular season games where he had 38 defensive tackles and three quarterback sacks.

 Calgary Stampeders

 On February 13, 2018, Mrabure-Ajufo signed with the Calgary Stampeders on the first day of free agency.
 He played in 11 regular season games in 2018 where he had four defensive tackles and two sacks.
 He was on the injured list when the Stampeders won the 106th Grey Cup championship.
 He played in only two games in 2019 as he was on the injured list for the other 16 games that season.
 He became a free agent in 2020, but did not play due to the cancellation of the 2020 CFL season.

 Ottawa Redblacks

 On January 15, 2021, Mrabure-Ajufo signed with the Ottawa Redblacks.
 He played in six games, but did not record any stats.
 He was released on May 6, 2022.

 Edmonton Elks

 The Edmonton Elks announced the signing of Mrabure-Ajufo on May 16, 2022.
+He became a free agent after the 2022 season.

+Coaching career

+Mrabure-Ajufo joined the Wilfrid Laurier Golden Hawks in 2025 as the team's defensive line coach.